TomashGombosh/docker-chrome-firefox/README.md

 Where:
 - HUB_URL is location of the selenium grid [hub](https://www.selenium.dev/documentation/grid/components/)
-- TIMOUT of the container, can be empty.
-If empty container never stops
+- TIMEOUT of the container, can be empty.
+If an empty container never stops

 ### Gitlab CI

-Can be used for the `.gitlab-ci.yml` to run test on the gitlab shared runner.
+It can be used for the `.gitlab-ci.yml` to run a test on the GitLab shared runner.
 **NOTE**: No include maven in the container use a [maven wrapper](https://maven.apache.org/wrapper/)

 ```yml